oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/4-loadcloud.md

 1. On the Data Load screen, select **Load Data** and **Cloud Store** again, and click **Next**

-2. This time, rather than using the saved cloud store, we are going to paste the following URI into the cloud location bar:
+2. This time, rather than using the saved cloud store, we are going to paste the following URI into the **Select Cloud Store Location or enter public URL** bar.
+To do this, select the default contents of the bar and delete them to clear the bar.
+Then copy and paste the below URI:

  ```
     $ <copy>https://objectstorage.us-ashburn-1.oraclecloud.com/n/c4u04/b/datastudio/o/</copy>